 Who ya’ gonna call!
 Best ghost movies

 Atherton would reprise the role of Thornburg in Die Hard 2 just two years after Die Hard, and his career’s gone from strength to strength since.
 Notable movie credits include The Pelican Brief, The Last Samurai, and Mad City.
-He’s also appeared on an impressive number of TV shows, including Desperate Housewives, Law & Order, The Equalizer, Castle, and Lost.
+He’s also appeared on an impressive number of TV series, including Desperate Housewives, Law and Order, The Equalizer, Castle, and Lost.

 Despite being harassed most of his adult life for being the man who brought down the Ghostbusters in 2009, Atherton made peace with the role of Walter Peck and reprised the character for the Ghostbusters videogame.

 Reginald VelJohnson played Al Powell, the LAPD officer who was unlucky enough to answer John McClane’s distress call.
 Bonding with McClane through the course of the film, Al becomes John’s confidant and his eyes and ears outside of Nakatomi Plaza.

 Following the success of Die Hard, VelJohnson would continue to work in film, reprising the role of Al in Die Hard 2.
 His most famous role outside of Powell is probably Detective Sutton in Turner and Hooch, which he starred in opposite Tom Hanks.